Our research

 • regulation of emerging technologies, specifically the regulation of information communications technologies and Artificial Intelligence

-• the regulation and accountability of professionals and regulators, and, in particular, those in the legal profession.
+• the regulation and accountability of professionals and regulators, and those in the legal profession

 Tax Law